IanBrettell/PhD-thesis/docs/05-MIKK_F2.md

-The next goal was to attempt to identify the SNPs that are mostly likely to be the causal variants, or closest in proximity to the causal variants, responsible for differences in the phenotypes of interest.
-I therefore proceeded to extract the significant SNPs and use Ensembl's Variant Effect Predictor (**VEP**) [@mclarenEnsemblVariantEffect2016] to identify the SNPs that are most likely to have a functional consequence, and determine whether the genes they reside in have already been identified as being involved in biological pathways that could be related to behaviour. **Table \@ref(tab:F2-sig-snps-consq-counts)** shows the counts for the different potential consequences of the unique significant SNPs, based on Ensembl's annotation of the *HdrR* reference.
+The next goal was to attempt to identify the SNPs that are mostly likely to be the causal variants, or closest in proximity to the causal variants, that are responsible for differences in the phenotypes of interest.
+I therefore proceeded to extract the significant SNPs and use Ensembl's Variant Effect Predictor (**VEP**) [@mclarenEnsemblVariantEffect2016] to identify the SNPs that are most likely to have a functional consequence, and determine whether the genes they reside in have already been identified as being involved in biological pathways that could be related to behaviour. **Table \@ref(tab:F2-sig-snps-consq-counts)** shows the counts for the different potential consequences of the unique significant SNPs, based on Ensembl's annotation of the *HdrR* reference genome.
 I note that as multiple genes can overlap the same locus (including those transcribed from opposing strands), one SNP may map to multiple genes and therefore be counted as having more than one type of consequence.

 \begin{table}